ultravnc/UltraVNC/cmake/readme.txt

 doskey vcpkg=
 # End vcpkg could not locate a manifest

+# If you have an error ZLIB not find don't do these see (# If you have error ZLIB not find) and below
 vcpkg install zlib:x64-windows-static
 vcpkg install zstd:x64-windows-static
 vcpkg install libjpeg-turbo:x64-windows-static
 vcpkg install liblzma:x64-windows-static
 vcpkg install openssl:x64-windows-static

+# Patch error ZLIB not find doing these see (# If you have error ZLIB not find)
+vcpkg install zlib
+vcpkg install zstd
+vcpkg install libjpeg-turbo
+vcpkg install liblzma
+vcpkg install openssl

 vcpkg integrate install